Skip to content

 Battery Recycling Facility Officially Opens in Singapore

-At TES we understand that persistent innovation and investment is a must to meet an ever-changing landscape.
+At SK Tes, we understand that persistent innovation and investment is a must to meet an ever-changing landscape.

-The opening of the TES B Battery Recycling facility in Singapore marks another key landmark in this endless endeavour to stay ahead in the circular economy
+The opening of the SK Tes B Battery Recycling facility in Singapore marks another key landmark in our pursuit of leadership in the circular economy

 The increased demand for Lithium Batteries

-The environmental and societal impact of mining for lithium-ion battery components
+The environmental and societal impact of mining lithium-ion battery components

-The bad news for this take-make-dispose model, doesn’t unfortunately end at solely being bad for the environment.
+The bad news for the take-make-dispose model doesn’t end at environmental degradation.

-The Democratic Republic of Congo produces 60% of the world’s supply of cobalt2; the extraction process however has been riddled with concerns of illegal mining, human rights abuses and corruption.
+The Democratic Republic of Congo produces 60% of the world’s cobalt,2 but mining is often linked to illegal operations, human rights concerns, and corruption.

-It’s safe to say, there are hidden layers of complexity associated with the seemingly green promise of the modern technology which enriches and connects our lives, and the electric vehicle revolution.
+There are hidden layers of complexity beneath the 'green promise' of modern technology and the EV revolution.

-The business and environmental potential in properly handled lithium-ion batteries
+The business and environmental potential of properly handled lithium-ion batteries

-Our innovative battery recycling process at TES B in Singapore (and our European sister facility in Grenoble, France) closes the loop on the take-make-dispose model widely used in the lithium battery manufacture and disposal chain.
+Our battery recycling facility in Singapore and sister facility in Grenoble, France, close the loop on the take-make-dispose model in lithium battery manufacturing and disposal.

 280,000